mautic/developer-documentation-new/docs/themes/legacy.rst

 Legacy Builder
 ==========================================================

 ..
 Warning:: The legacy Builder is still available in Mautic 4 but planned to be deleted Mautic 5.
-Refer to the `Builder documentation <https://docs.mautic.org/en/builders>`__ for more information.
+Refer to the :xref:`Builder documentation` for more information.

 Slots
 -----